IvanRublev/Domo/README.md

   name: "Fruits",
   quantity: {Order.Quantity, {Order.Quantity.Kilograms, 12.5}}
 }

-Order.new(id: {Id, 159}, name: "Bananas", quantity: {Quantity, "5 boxes"})
-** (ArgumentError) Can't construct %Order{...} with new!([id: {Order.Id, 159}, name: "Bananas", quantity: {Order.Quantity, "5 boxes"}])
-    Unexpected value type for the field :quantity.
-The value {Order.Quantity, "5 boxes"} doesn't match the Quantity.t() type.
 ```

-In the example above the construction with invalid quantity raises
-the exception.

 To remove extra brackets from the tag chain definition, one can use the `---/2`
 operator from the `Domo.TaggedTuple` module.
 Then one can rewrite the above